-(2) entered into binding agreements or contractual obligations, which cannot be cancelled or modified without substantial loss to the owner or operator, to undertake and complete, within a reasonable time, a program of actual construction.
+(2) entered into binding agreements or contractual obligations, which cannot be cancelled or modified without substantial loss to the owner or operator, to undertake a program of actual construction of the source to be completed within a reasonable time.

-Q. "Complete" means, in reference to an application for a permit that the department has determined the application contains all of the information necessary for processing the application.
-Designating an application complete for purposes of permit processing does not preclude the reviewing authority from requesting or accepting any additional information.
+Q. "Complete" means, in reference to an application for a permit, that the department has determined the application contains all of the information necessary for processing the application.
+Designating an application complete for purposes of permit processing does not preclude the department from requesting or accepting any additional information.